-Spring is officially here, so it’s time to start thinking about How to Start a Spring Vegetable Garden!
+Now is a great time to start thinking about How to Start a Spring Vegetable Garden!
 Starting early means you get a chance to enjoy more fresh produce this year.
 It also means that when others are just getting their gardens started in the early summer months, you’ll already be harvesting some delicious produce!
-Here’s a quick start guide to starting a spring vegetable garden.
+Here’s a quick start guide to starting a spring vegetable garden that’s great for beginners!
 If you would like more in-depth information about vegetable gardening, be sure to check out my Gardening 101 Series!
+I also have listed a few vegetable gardening books at the end of the post that I’ve found helpful.

 How To Start A Spring Vegetable Garden

-Buy a Farmer’s Almanac.
+1. Buy a Farmer’s Almanac.
 While some think it is silly, an almanac is actually a great investment for anyone planning on planting a garden.
 Not only will it give you a lot of information about your region and what grows best, it will have tips for common issues people have growing vegetables.
 There are also online planting guides, but the Farmer’s Almanac is a fun read anyway!
+Here’s a when to plant vegetables chart from The Old Farmer’s Almanac online (all you have to do is enter your zipcode and it will give you a planting date calendar for your area).

-Buy quality seeds.
+2. Buy quality seeds.
 You can often find inexpensive seeds at your local discount store (and I have used those when money was tight and they worked fairly well.
 But there’s not much to choose from as far as variety).
-But if you are planning on really having a successful garden, go for quality versus cost.
-But you don’t have to spend tons of money to get decent seeds.
+If you are planning on really having a successful garden, go for quality versus cost.
+You don’t have to spend tons of money to get decent seeds.
 For those who are concerned about organics, there are a multitude of organic and heirloom seed varieties available.
 Here’s a list of my favorite seed catalogs.
 Although the big box stores are getting better about carrying heirloom seeds!

 These quick tips for how to start a spring vegetable garden are sure to get you started toward an award winning crop of your favorite vegetables this year!
 Check out my post on The Basics of Planning Your Vegetable Garden for a more in-depth article.